belozersky321/TreeDist/README.md

 To compile the package on a Unix-like platform, put the Makefile and the src directory somewhere on your computer and run `make`.
 For Windows either use Cygwin or unzip the archive TreeDist_exe.zip.

+The author is supported by the Russian Science Foundation, grant no. 21-14-00135